Diabetes in Cats: FAQs for Australian Cat Owners

 Oral medications

-There are a few oral medications available for cats with diabetes, but they are not as effective as insulin.
-They may be used in conjunction with insulin or for cats who cannot tolerate insulin injections.
+There are a few oral meds available for them, but they don’t work as well as the standard treatment.
+These might be used alongside it or for those who can’t handle the injections.

-ExerciseRegular exercise can help to improve insulin sensitivity and overall health.
-Even a few minutes of playtime each day can make a difference.
+ExerciseRegular exercise helps the body use energy better and keeps things running smoothly.
+Even a few minutes of play each day can make a real difference.

 Dietary ChangesNotes